szobek69420/BlochSphere/README.md

-# ebic-bloch-sphere-simulator-2000
+# Bloch sphere simulator

+I welcome you.
-Yet again one of the repositories of all time
+Here you can see yet one of the repos of all time.
+Enjoy!